-The following are the contracts that are material to the Company that were entered into during the year ended December 31, 2019 or that are still in effect, other than contracts entered into in the ordinary course of business.
+The following are the contracts that are material to the Company that were entered into during the year ended December 31, 2020 or that are still in effect, other than contracts entered into in the ordinary course of business.

-- (a) the Licence;

-- (b) the Warrant Indenture; and
+- (a) the Licence; and - (b) the Australian Licence.

-- (c) the Credit Facility.